 • Failure to reasonably warn of imminent or potential dangers.

-Serious Parking Lot Dangers
+Store Parking Lot Accidents

 Georgia’s Civil Statute of Limitations for filing a personal injury claim is two years from the date of a medical diagnosis: [O.C.G.A. §9-3-33].
 Ours is also a “modified comparative negligence” state.
-This means that injured victims can win damages even if they were partially at fault; so long as that fault is determined to be less than 50 percent.
+This means that injured victims can win damages even if they were partially at fault, so long as that fault is determined to be less than 50 percent.
 No matter where it occurs, a serious accident affects your entire family.
 The seasoned attorneys of the Mann Law Firm in Macon will assist in your quest for fair compensation to pay for medical expenses, lost wages, pain and suffering and other losses sustained in a Middle Georgia store accident.
 Contact us today at (478) 742-3381 or use our online form to arrange a free consultation.

 Attorney David Mann